JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 ```

 The function [`get_coeff`](@ref)
-gives the normalized coefficient of the polynomial that corresponds to the monomial
+gives the normalized coefficient of the polynomial that corresponds to the
-specified by a vector containing the powers `v`.
+monomial specified by a vector `v` containing the powers.
 For instance, for
 the polynomial `exy` above, the coefficient of the monomial ``x^3 y^5`` is

 ```@repl userguide